UtamaDalington/End-to-End-Jenkins-CI-CD-Pipeline-Project/README.md

 <img width="1911" height="574" alt="Screenshot" src="https://github.com/user-attachments/assets/6abc77ca-4c64-466d-930c-2b32a2b42667" />

 12) Slack
-    - Go to slack, create a Workspace and give it a name (in this case: "Realworld CICD Project")
+    - Go to slack, create a Workspace and give it a name (in this case: `Realworld CICD Project`)
     - Create a `Private Channel` using the naming convention `YOUR_INITIAL-jenkins-cicd-pipeline-alerts`
         - **NOTE:** *`(The Channel Name Must Be Unique, meaning it must be available for use)`*
       - Visibility: Select `Private`